Top 10 Emerging Technologies

 Self-powered devices, personal robots, self-driving cars and voice-operated computer systems were once merely science fiction.
 Now all these technologies could have a radical impact on our lives within the next few years.

+Looking for some serious tech news?
 Here we review some of the ground-breaking technologies that are set to change the world as we know it.

 A blockchain is a shared, open-source transaction database.
 It was first implemented in 2009 for tracking transactions in the digital currency called bitcoin – but it has possible applications far beyond this.

 A blockchain is like a ledger that can be shared among vast numbers of nodes on the internet, and it can enable every one of those nodes to track and make transactions.
 This could eliminate the need for third parties, like banks, to orchestrate financial transactions.